linode/docs/docs/guides/websites/cms/cpanel/configure-name-server-dns-cpanel/index.md

     ![Adding the A record for the name server](Add-A-Record-Nameservers.png)

-1. Configure an address record for the remaining name servers using the same steps.
+1. Configure an *A record* for any remaining name servers using the same steps as above.

-1. If a proper hostname has not been configured for the cPanel server yet, configure one now.
-This prompts cPanel to issue a SSL certificate for the domain name, thereby increasing security.
+1. If a proper hostname has not yet been configured for the cPanel server, configure one now.
+This prompts cPanel to issue an SSL certificate for the domain name, thereby increasing security.
 In the left-hand menu, expand **Networking Setup** and select the **Change Hostname** option.

     ![Select the Change Hostname Option](WHM-Change-Hostname-Option.png)